tony-albanese/ci-project-4/README.md

 > As a user, I can recieve feedback when I interact with the site so that I know if my actions are successful or not and why.

+## Filter and Search
+### Filter by User
+In each book post, there is a line stating the user that posted that book.
+For all other users (ie, users that are not the logged in user), their name appears as a link.
+When clicked, a list of all the posts by that user are shown.
+> As a user, I can fliter posts so that I can better find content that is relevant to me.

+### Filter by Genre
+When the user clicks on the magnifying glass icon in the upper right corner, a modal search form is displayed.
+In the form are the check-boxes that correspond to each of the genres in the database.
+The user can select one, several, (or none) to filter by.
+When the user clicks the Search button, only those books whose genres match the selected ones are displayed.
+The search is an OR search - since that is what a user would expect.
+If they select 'Mysteries', 'Cookbooks',  and 'Biographies' they expect to get books in any of these genres not books that have all three.
+> As a user, I can filter posts by genre so that I can better find content that is relevant to me.

+### Search by Author, Title, Description
+When the user clicks on the magnifying glass icon in the upper right corner, a modal search form is displayed.
+In addition to the check boxes corresponding to the genres, there are three text input fields for Title, Author, and Description.
+These are all optional.
+The database will queries the fields based on the words entered.
+The search is an AND search, since that is how the user would expect the database to behave.
+For example, if they enter "Ray Bradbury" for the author and "gripping and exciting", they mean books by Ray Bradbury that are also described as being gripping and exciting.

+> As a user, I can search for posts so that I can better find books to suit my interests.
 # Testing
 The testing done here is BDD testing.
 ## Initial Setup Testing